English Mistery: Membership

 Close colleagues of Sanderson in the founding group of English Mistery were Bryant Godman Irvine, Ben Shaw and Norman Swan.
 Conservative MPs Michael Beaumont and Reginald Dorman-Smith joined.
 Later Beaumont left: both he and Dorman-Smith found the Mistery inactive in practical terms.
 Beaumont in 1930 introduced Gerard Wallop (courtesy title Viscount Lymington to 1943) to Sanderson; Wallop found him to be "a very short physically myopic Northumbrian".
 Wallop accepted Sanderson's offer to become the "executive leader" of the Mistery.
 By 1933 it was said that Wallop had "attracted around him a band of devoted young men, known collectively as the English Mistery, who seek the ideal of aristocratic rule" in a "semi-masonic order".
 Wallop eventually split the group in 1936, forming his successor organisation, the English Array.

 John Platts-Mills belonged to the group; he was recruited in 1931 via the Apollo University Lodge in Oxford and Godman Irvine, being driven to Lincoln's Inn to meet Sanderson.
 His autobiography records that at this time Sanderson held weekly soirées, largely social, and more intense Thursday meetings at which short papers were read.
 He gained a pupillage in 1932, at 5 Essex Court Chambers, and almost simultaneously had an offer to stand for parliament from the Duke of Devonshire, to replace Edward Marjoribanks.
 He left the Mistery over its anti-Semitism, with the rise of Hitler.
 His flat at 2, Paper Buildings, Inner Temple, was reportedly used for meetings of the Mistery for a time.
 He mentions as members John de Rutzen, John Davenport, and John Dennis Fowler Green (1909–2000) who became a BBC radio producer.

 The Mistery's members included the British Nietzschean Anthony Ludovici, a prolific writer for the movement and former of its ideology, and the journalist Collin Brooks, member of both the Grosvenor Kin and St James Kin in London.
-Others were Rolf Gardiner and Graham Seton Hutchison, founder in 1933 of the pro-Nazi and anti-Semitic National Workers' Movement, and the retired army officer Cecil de Sausmarez.
+Others were Rolf Gardiner, Peter Kemp, and Graham Seton Hutchison, founder in 1933 of the pro-Nazi and anti-Semitic National Workers' Movement, and the retired army officer Cecil de Sausmarez.
 Hutchison worked in the pay of Alfred Rosenberg, the "official philosopher" of the NSDAP who also headed the Außenpolitisches Amt (Foreign Policy Office) of the NSDAP.

 As for the British Union of Fascists, many of the group's members were "aristocratic revivalists and Diehard peers of the Edwardian period".
 Henry William John Edwards wrote in 1938 (referring though to 1935) of "a Nietzschean Tory of the kind which finds a way into membership of the English Mistery".
 A private dinner for the English Mistery took place on 29 April 1939, in the Grand Hotel, Hanley, Staffordshire.
 The 40 to 50 men who attended wore red roses.
 The officers of the Mistery were Thomas Scott-Ellis, 8th Baron Howard de Walden (High Steward), with William Sanderson, Roger Gresham Cooke, John Green and Henry Snell.